-hat exactly is a Doctor of Nursing Practice (DNP) degree?
-As enrollment to this innovative practice doctorate program increases, this question is frequently posed by nurses, patients, and other healthcare professionals both in and out of the healthcare setting.
-Providing an explanation to this question requires not only defining the DNP degree but also reflecting on the rich history of doctoral education in nursing.
+What exactly is a doctor of nursing practice (DNP) degree?
+As enrollment to this innovative practice doctorate program continues to increase, this question is frequently posed by nurses, patients, and other healthcare professionals both in and out of the healthcare setting.
+Providing an explanation to this question requires not only defining the DNP degree, but also reflecting on the rich history of doctoral education in nursing.
 Doctoral education in nursing is connected to our past and influences the directions we may take in the future (Carpenter & Hudacek, 1996).
 The development of the DNP degree is a tribute to where nursing has been and where we hope to be in the future of doctoral education in nursing.

-Understanding what a DNP degree is requires developing an awareness of the rationale for a practice doctorate.
+Understanding the DNP degree requires developing an awareness of the rationale for a practice doctorate.
 This rationale illustrates the motivation behind the evolution of doctoral education in nursing and provides further explanation of this contemporary degree.
-The need for parity across the healthcare team, the Institute of Medicine's call for safer healthcare practices, and the need for increased preparation of advanced practice registered nurses to meet the changing demands of health care are all contributing antecedents of the development of the practice doctorate in nursing (American Association of Colleges of Nursing [AACN], 2006a; AACN, 2006b; Apold, 2008; Dracup, Cronenwett, Meleis, & Benner, 2005; Roberts & Glod, 2005).
-Becoming familiar with the motivating factors behind the DNP degree will add to the understanding of the development of this innovative degree.
+The need for parity across the healthcare team, the Institute of Medicine's call for safer healthcare practices, and the need for increased preparation of advanced-practice registered nurses to meet the changing demands of health care are all contributing antecedents of the development of the practice doctorate in nursing (American Association of Colleges of Nursing [AACN], 2006a, 2006b; Apold, 2008; Dracup, Cronenwett, Meleis, & Benner, 2005; Roberts & Glod, 2005).
+Becoming familiar with the motivating factors behind the DNP degree will aid understanding of the development of this innovative degree.

-This chapter provides a definition of the DNP degree as well as a discussion of the evolution of doctoral education in nursing.
+This chapter provides a definition of the DNP degree and a discussion of the evolution of doctoral education in nursing.
 The rationale for a practice doctorate is also described.
-The recipe for the DNP degree, which includes the Essentials of Doctoral Education for Advanced Nursing Practice degree outlined by the American Association of Colleges of Nursing (AACN, 2006b) and the Practice Doctorate Nurse Practitioner Entry-Level Competencies outlined by the National Organization of Nurse Practitioner Faculties (NONPF, 2006), is provided in this chapter as well.
+The recipe for the DNP degree, which includes the Essentials of Doctoral Education for Advanced Nursing Practice by the AACN (2006b) and the Practice Doctorate Nurse Practitioner Entry-Level Competencies by the National Organization of Nurse

+Practitioner Faculties (NONPF, 2006), is provided in this chapter as well.
 The pathway to the DNP degree is also discussed.
-Providing a discussion regarding these topics will equip one with the information necessary to become familiar with this innovative degree.
+Providing a discussion of these topics will equip one with the information necessary to become familiar with this innovative degree.